Digital Nomad Guides

 Sri Lanka on a budget

-You can live long-term in a hotel room here for around $300 per month (including cleaning, new linen, and even breakfast) or rent a studio or small house outside the popular areas for around $150 per month.
+You can live long-term here in a hotel for around $300 per month (including cleaning, new linen, and even breakfast) or rent a studio or small house outside the popular areas for around $150 per month.

 People in Sri Lanka are also very friendly and will always help you out whenever needed – this is one of the main reasons why so many digital nomads visit this country.

-While safety might be an issue in some areas, with petty theft being on the rise due to the poor economy of the country, as well as the potential for demonstrations and even shortages, Sri Lanka remains a solid option for travelers.
+While safety might be an issue in some areas, with petty theft being on the rise due to the poor economy of the country, as well as the potential for civil unrest and even shortages, Sri Lanka remains a solid option for travelers – especially since lately the government started to fix many of the problems.

 6. Vietnam